italia/daf-docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Data & Analytics Framework - DAF's documentation!
+Data & Analytics Framework (DAF) - Developer Documentation
 ============================================================

 Contents: